paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2009-06-21-clearleft.md

 date: '2009-06-21 17:30:00 +0100'
 location: Littlehampton, England
 excerpt: Continuing the trend of this blog documenting events that happened several weeks ago, this month saw me become the ninth member of the Brighton based web agency Clearleft.
+images:
-image: 2009/06/clearleft.jpg
+- 2009/06/clearleft.jpg
 tags:
 - Personal
 - Clearleft
 discussion: closed
 ---
 This month saw me become the ninth member of the Brighton based web agency [Clearleft][1].